Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: A keyboard.

-This brain teaser for work uses office tools in descriptive, non-functional ways, pushing employees to analyze objects based on inherent characteristics rather than purpose.
+This brain teaser for work uses office tools in a descriptive, non-functional way, encouraging employees to analyze objects based on their features rather than purpose.

 7. The Reversible Weight (Linguistic Agility)